netgroup-polito/frog4-orchestrator/README_INSTALL.md

        	mysql -u root -p
        	mysql> CREATE DATABASE orchestrator;
-       	mysql> GRANT ALL PRIVILEGES ON orchestrator.* TO 'orchestrator-user'@'localhost' IDENTIFIED BY 'orchestrator-pwd;
+       	mysql> GRANT ALL PRIVILEGES ON orchestrator.* TO 'orchestrator-user'@'localhost' IDENTIFIED BY 'orchestrator-pwd';
        	mysql> GRANT ALL PRIVILEGES ON orchestrator.* TO 'orchestrator-user'@'%' IDENTIFIED BY 'orchestrator-pwd';
        	mysql> exit;